herbert1228/receipt-printer/README.md

 </pre>

 1. Run <code>docker-compose -f docker-compose.yaml up --build</code> on project base directory, it will
-    - run the client (ReactJS), server (Spring), MongoDB, nginx on seperate containers
+    - run the client (ReactJS), server (Spring), MongoDB, nginx on seperated containers
-    - run MongoDB on port 27017 that stores configuration settings for the server
+    - run MongoDB on port 27017 that stores the configuration settings for the server
     - init MongoDB with ./mongo/init-db.d/seed.js if the db has not been initiallized before
     - use nginx to reverse proxy the client port from 3000 to 80
     - run spring on port 8080 as a restful api server

-2. Navigate to localhost:80 on your browser
+2. Navigate to localhost:80 *(or simply localhost)* on your browser

-3. The client has use case 1 input by default.
+3. The client has Use Case 1 inputted by default.
 You may enter name, price, qty and click add button to add an item, or click 'X' to remove one.
-You may also change to location at the top (Please note that all fields are case sensitive)
+You may also change the location at the top *(Please note that all fields are case sensitive)*

 4. Click 'Generate Receipt' to view the receipt for the shopping cart